FAQs

 The payback period is too long, how can I fix this?

 There are a few things that can help with the payback period.
 The payback period is calculated by weighing up the cumulative benefits of the system against the cumulative costs.
-Therefore, to improve the payback period, you either need to reduce costs or increase the benefits, there are a few ways to do this:
+Therefore, to improve the payback period, you either need to reduce costs or increase the benefits,

 Further information on tariffs can be found in our tariffs guide.